adamSales/drct-tutorial/scripts/compiled_tutorials/03-integrate-aux.md

     ## ATE: -0.3246524  2.1979000 -0.14771  0.88331

-Using the `pred = reloop` option, it will automatically determine whether to use predictions based on the auxiliary predictions `yhat`, or any RCT covariates that you give it in `Z`.
-So here, we specifiy `yhat = rct_dat$yhat` and sepearately `Z = rct_dat$premA`, the pretest score.
+Using the `pred = reloop` option, it will automatically determine whether to impute potential outcomes using `yhat`, or any RCT covariates that you give it in `Z`.

-*need to fix something in the package for this to run*
+So here, we specifiy `yhat = rct_dat$yhat` and separately `Z = rct_dat$premA`, the pretest score:

 ``` r
 loop(Y = rct_dat$taks08, Tr = rct_dat$TrBern, Z = rct_dat$premA, yhat = rct_dat$yhat, pred = reloop)
 ```

+    ##        Estimate Std.
+Error  t value Pr(>|t|)
+    ## ATE: -0.3264075  2.1989998 -0.14843  0.88274

+Given what we saw above, it makes sense that these point and standard error estimates are similar to just adjusting with the auxiliary predictions.

-These are more efficient than using the presest score alone:
+And we can confirm that incorporating auxiliary information is more efficient than using the pretest score alone:

 ``` r
 loop(Y = rct_dat$taks08, Tr = rct_dat$TrBern, Z =rct_dat$premA, pred = loop_ols)